joebrew/vilaweb/analyses/sep20/README.md

 ![](figures/unnamed-chunk-31-1.png)

 Since international news sources cover many locations, we can restrict our analysis geographically.
 The below shows the same time period for international news sources, but restricting only to those tweets with a reference to Spain, Catalonia, or Barcelona.
-Note that there are no mentoins of violence in the days in question.
+Note that there are no mentions of violence in the days in question.

 ![](figures/unnamed-chunk-32-1.png)